ceph/ceph/doc/start/quick-ceph-deploy.rst

    ``ceph-deploy``.

 As a first exercise, create a Ceph Storage Cluster with one Ceph Monitor and two Ceph OSD Daemons.
-Once the cluster reaches a ``active + clean`` state, we will expand it by adding a third Ceph OSD Daemon and two more Ceph Monitors.
+Once the cluster reaches a ``active + clean`` state, expand it by adding a third Ceph OSD Daemon, a Metadata Server and two more Ceph Monitors.

 .. note:: In a production cluster, Ceph Monitors and Ceph OSD Daemons do not reside on the same Ceph Node, because ``fsync`` issues can introduce